General Wine Courses

 We have designed a comprehensive course that covers all of the possible specific roles a wine consultant may have (as outlined above), enabling you to embark on your journey towards becoming a Wine Consultant (though practical experience remains essential).
 The course encompasses a broad spectrum of topics, ranging from detailed lectures on professional wine tasting and evaluation to subjects in viticulture, wine production and wine marketing crucial for a holistic understanding of the industry.
 Recognizing that Wine Consultants often work with liquor corporations, we have included several courses on wine marketing, and we have made the course flexible, allowing for potential expansion to include additional lectures on wine regions, wine business or marketing as per your preferences.

 We anticipate this course becoming one of our most popular offerings, given that it equips you not only for Wine Consultancy but also for roles as an assistant winemaker in a winery or within the hospitality sector.
 Each lecture within this course has been carefully selected to provide versatile skills and knowledge that can be applied in various ways.

-Our meticulously crafted “Diploma in Wine Consultancy” program is designed to equip you with the comprehensive knowledge and skills required to excel in this profession.
+Our meticulously crafted “Diploma in Wine & Spirits Consultancy” program is designed to equip you with the comprehensive knowledge and skills required to excel in this profession.
 While prior experience remains valuable, our course is structured to accommodate individuals with little to no prior wine knowledge or experience.
 The curriculum covers a vast spectrum of topics, enabling you to embark on your journey towards becoming a Wine Consultant.
 Whether your aspirations involve consulting for a liquor corporation, contributing to a winery’s winemaking team, or thriving within the hospitality industry, this course offers the versatility to meet your goals.

 This detailed E-Learning program comprises 60 in-depth lectures, each thoughtfully tailored to provide a holistic wine education.
 The course is structured as follows: